 Summary of Changes

-According to Reviewer 1’s comments, we have added experiments on the performance bottleneck analysis of GNN inference.
-We added experiments on how the hyper-parameters of GNNs affect the elapsed time and the memory usage of inference in Section 4.1.2 “Effects on Inference Time” and Section 4.1.3 “Effects on Peak Memory Usage”, respectively.
-We added time breakdown analysis of GNN inference in Section 4.2.4.
-We also presented the memory usage analysis of GNN inference in Section 4.3.2.
-The performance bottlenecks of sample-based inference were analyzed in Section 4.4.2.
+According to reviewer 1’s comments, we have added experiments on the performance bottleneck analysis of GNN inference.
+Specifically, we added experiments on how the hyper-parameters of GNNs affect the elapsed time and the memory usage of inference in Section 4.1.2 “Effects on Inference Time” and Section 4.1.3 “Effects on Peak Memory Usage”, respectively.
+We presented the time breakdown analysis of GNN inference in Section 4.2.4, and the memory usage analysis of GNN inference in Section 4.3.2.
+Also, the performance bottlenecks of sample-based inference were analyzed in Section 4.4.2.

-According to the Reviewer 2’s comments, we have added experiments on how the model complexity and the sampling techniques affect the accuracy of GNNs.
+According to the reviewer 2’s comments, we have added evaluation on how the model complexity and the sampling techniques affect the accuracy of GNNs.
 Specifically, we evaluated the effects of hyper-parameters of GNNs on accuracy in Section 4.1.4.
 We also compared the accuracy of the four typical GNNs in that section.
-We analyzed the effects of the sampling techniques on accuracy in Section 4.4.3.
+Finally, we analyzed the effects of the sampling techniques on accuracy in Section 4.4.3.

 We have adjusted the abstract, Section 1 “Introduction”, and Section 5 “Insights” according to the new findings on inference time and accuracy.

 We have polished the presentation of our manuscript.
-We unified the symbol usage through the manuscript and added a table to summarize the frequently-used symbols.
+We unified the symbol usage through the manuscript and added a table to summarize the frequently-used symbols as suggested by reviewer 1.
 We improved the description of the sub-layer concept in Section 2.1 and Section 2.2.
 We also replotted some figures to improve readability.

-We then respond to the concerns of reviewers point by point as follows.
+We then respond to all the concerns of reviewers as follows.

 Reviewer 1